Student Note Submission

 To submit, please send the following two documents to joltstudentnotes@gmail.com.
 Your email subject line should read “JOLT STUDENT NOTE SUBMISSION”.

-- The most complete draft of your proposed note, in Microsoft Word format, titled v38_NoteDraft_Title.
+- The most complete draft of your proposed note, in Microsoft Word format, titled Fall_v39_NoteDraft_Title.
 Because our review process is blind, your name, school, or any other identifying information should not appear anywhere on your draft.
 Including any such information may lead to disqualification.
 Ex: v38_NoteDraft_Super_Awesome_Student_Note.docx

-We encourage individuals with underrepresented perspectives and backgrounds to submit.
-The deadline for submissions is 11:59 PM Eastern Time on December 15, 2024.
+The deadline for submissions is 11:59 PM Eastern Time on July 15, 2025.

 AWARDS